FOR MUSICIANS AND MANAGERS

 - “fascinating and entertainingly illustrated … [the musicians’ noise guide] should be consulted by musicians of every genre and non-musicians with an interest in the subject ” Graeme Kay, BBC Radio 3.

-- “It was a very valuable session and the students were really attentive and took it all in.
+- “the students were really attentive and took it all in.
 Several came up to me afterwards to say how thought-provoking it had been.”
 Prof Clive Williamson, University of Surrey.

 - “Ruth makes the technical side of the Noise Regs a lot less scary” Safety Advisor, BBC.